verida/verida-one-webapp/README.md

 ### Linting and Formatting

-We use eslint for th elinting and prettier for the formatting.
+We use eslint for the linting and prettier for the formatting.

 Scripts are available to check and fix issues.